 The materials are stacked into towers and embedded in cement to create a structure’s foundation.

 Earthships originated in the early 1970s by Architect Michael Reynolds but the demand has only started to grow in recent years: about 3,000 structures have been built in 35 states and internationally.
 Interest is growing partly because people realize they need protection from the changing climate and extreme weather events.
-A beautiful Earthship was recently listed in New Mexico for close to $3.5M.
+In 2022, a beautiful Earthship was listed in New Mexico for close to $3.5M.

 In the winter, Earthships utilize the sun rays that enter through the large angled windows and heat the thermal mass in the floors and walls.
 The heat is naturally released at night when it is needed.
 In the summer, natural ventilation through buried cooling tubes and vent boxes helps the home stay cool.